AngelinaGentaz/LLM_network_games/README.md

 ![Workflow of the line network game](images/workflow_codebase.png)

+### Robustness
+We define a Nash Equilibirum Invariant Perturbation (NEIP) as a modification to the numerical values within a game’s payoff structure (in the system prompt) that preserves the set of Nash equilibria.
+A Context Framing Perturbation (CFP) can be viewed as a special —purely linguistic— instance of a NEIP in which the numeric adjustments where the perturbation acts only on the textual presentation of the game (e.g.tone, narrative embedding, role labels etc.).

 Visualization utilities are provided:

 - [`aggregator.py`](src/coordination_game/aggregator.py) collects the profile/equilibirum distributions from the result files.
 - [`heatmap_equilibria.py`](src/coordination_game/heatmap_equilibria.py) plots a heatmap of the Nash equilibrium probability across models, costs and Context Framing Perturbations (CFP).
+- [`lineplots_equilibria.py`](src/coordination_game/lineplots_equilibria.py) generates line plots and grouped bar charts of equilibrium probability and average Hamming distance across providers.
+- [`compare_neip_min.py`](src/coordination_game/compare_neip_min.py) compares baseline results (min NEIP) with the numerical NEIP (NEIP100).

 ## Repository layout